BMcKiernan/DjangoDBProject/README.md

 After cloning the repo
-change directory to webprojectfolder within the reqsaddedwebproj project folder
+change directory to webprojectfolder within the DjangoDBProject project folder

 Type: source venviv/bin/activate
-if you see (venviv) sh4-$ ./PWD/ then you can just cd to webproject and type: python manage.py runserver and the the website should work you just have to hit CTRL and click on the link in the terminal.
+if you see (venviv) sh4-$ ./PWD/ then you can just cd to webproject and type: "python manage.py runserver" and the the website should work you just have to hit CTRL and click on the link that appears in the terminal.

-If source venviv/bin/activate doesn't work or python manage.py runserver doesn't work Then for some reason you have to create the virtualenv yourself on your computer.
+If source venviv/bin/activate doesn't work or python manage.py runserver doesn't work Then you have to create the virtualenv yourself on your computer.
-Instructions for create virutalenv yourself:
+Instructions to create virutalenv yourself:

-rm -rf venviv
-To create the virtualenv -
+First remove the exisiting venviv dir with "rm -rf venviv" To create the virtualenv type "virtualenv venviv -p python3"
-virtualenv venviv -p python3

-To activate the virtualenv -
+To activate the virtualenv type "source venviv/bin/activate"
-sh$- source venviv/bin/activate

-To add necessary requirments - and then do pip install requirment==#.#.# for each requirment in requirments.txt with the corresponding version (Ignore the one that says python)
+To add necessary requirments -type "pip3 install -r requirments.txt"

 To run the project locally -
 FROM PWD as ./webprojectfolder